ForNeVeR/praefectus/docs/rfcs/command-line-interface.md

 Praefectus has successfully done whatever user asked), other codes mean various kinds of errors:

-- exit code `1` means unspecified error (which has no its own specific code), usually a runtime exception
+- exit code `1` means unspecified error (which has no own specific code), usually a runtime exception
-- exit code `2` means that Praefectus wasn't able to parse the command line arguments passed by the user
+- exit code `2` means that Praefectus wasn't able to parse the command line arguments passed by the user (or the user has explicitly requested to show the help message)

 Command Line Arguments
 ----------------------